pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-Studio-As-A-Visualisation-Tool.md

 [Video demonstrating the change of label of a score card](https://youtu.be/rla1WW-QxgI)

 ### Editing the data source
   Sometimes, we make changes to the source data.
 We add certain fields to the source data or we decide to remove some rows.
-In case we want the data source to be edited on looker, that is also possible.
+In case we want the data source to be edited on looker studio, that is also possible.

  [Video - Editing the data source](https://youtu.be/HK6NCmXg3JA)

 ### Charts
-  Bar Charts & Pie Charts can easily be created using looker.
+  Bar Charts & Pie Charts can easily be created using looker studio.
 Below are two charts prepared using data studio.

  ![_config.yml]({{ site.baseurl }}/images/04_ds_bar_chart.png)